 It’s not just dogs that are a man’s best friend – cats are too!
 Cats make fantastic companions and we relocate hundreds of cats to new homes across the world each year.
 Now, we know that cats can be extremely fussy, so we make our travel options and services flexible to suit each individual feline friend!

-Relocating your cat can be a worrying and stressful experience but our team of pet travel experts will be on hand every step of the way to help and reassure you.
-We have a 24 hour contact line and we are always here to answer your questions.
+Relocating your cat can be a worrying and stressful experience.
+Our team of pet travel experts will be on hand every step of the way to help and reassure you.
+We have a 24-hour contact line and our friendly team are always available to answer your questions.

-Whilst your cat will be securely and safely housed within a travel carrier the reality is that some cat owners still find that their feline friend does not enjoy travel in the same way as a dog might.
-Rather than a potentially exciting adventure cats generally view travel as a trial to be overcome.
+Whilst your cat will be secure and safely housed within a travel carrier, the reality is that some cat owners still find that their feline does not enjoy travel in the same way as a dog might.
+Rather than a potentially exciting adventure, cats generally view travel as a nerve-racking trial.

-For the safety of your cat it is normal to transport cats within a secure travel carrier.
+For the safety of your cat it is normal to transport moggies within a secure pet carrier.
 For overland cat travel these can be purchased from many pet shops.
-However if you are considering international cat travel then you will need to meet a number of requirements set down by the airlines.
+However, if you are considering international cat travel then you will need to meet a number of requirements set out by airlines.

-To make your life easier PBS Pet Travel can supply airline-approved cat carriers.
-In such a way you can be certain that your carrier is suitable and will be accepted when relocating overseas.
+To make your life easier, PBS Pet Travel can supply airline-approved cat carriers.
+This means you can rest assured that the cat carrier abides by airline rules and will be accepted when relocating overseas.

 To make travelling in a cat carrier as pleasant as possible it is critical that you allow your cat time to adjust and familiarize itself with the carrier before being confined for long periods of time.
 It is therefore recommended that you purchase your carrier in plenty of time and allow your cat time to explore it and get familiar.

 It can helpful to leave the door of the carrier open at home so that your cat can explore the interior.
-Placing some comfy bedding inside (such as an old unwanted jumper) and some favourite cat treats are likely to coax your cat inside and see their encourage them to recognise the carrier as a safe environment.
+Placing some comfy bedding inside (such as an old unwanted jumper) and some favourite cat treats are likely to coax your feline inside and see their encourage them to recognise the carrier as a safe environment.

-Even if you are relocating abroad you may well have to travel with your cat in the car some distance.
-Alternatively of course many cat owners that PBS deal with opt to use our dedicated pet courier service.
-In such a case your feline friend will be collected by one of our caring (and pet-owning) team, who will transport your pet in one of our air-conditioned pet taxis.
+Even if you are relocating abroad, you will likely find your car will need transporting in your car at some point.
+Alternatively, many cat owners that PBS deal with opt to use our dedicated pet courier service.
+In such a case, your feline friend will be collected by one of our pet-loving team and they will transport your pet in one of our air-conditioned pet taxis.

 For those who opt to transport their cat by road themselves there are a number of rules that should be remembered:

-Your first and most important concern throughout the journey should be the safety and comfort of your cat.
-That means doing everything you can to make the journey as pain-free for your pet as possible.
+Your first and most important concern throughout the journey should be the welfare of your cat.
+That means doing everything you can to make the journey as safe and comfortable as possible.

 Consider, for example, adding your cat’s favourite blanket and a few familiar toys to the carrier.
 When combined with a carrier that your cat has had time to adjust to this should help your cat to feel relaxed and secure.

 To avoid the risk of escape or harm coming to your cat you should aim to keep them confined for the journey.
 The last thing you want is your cat getting free and making a dash for the nearest road.

-Of course it isn’t enough to use a cat carrier; this should also be secured to prevent it sliding about while driving.
+Of course, it isn’t enough to use a cat carrier; this should also be secured to prevent it sliding around while driving.
 A good idea can be to secure the carrier with an available seatbelt.
-In addition consider modifying your driving if possible to accelerate and decelerate more gently thus making for a smoother ride for your cat.
+In addition, consider modifying your driving if possible to accelerate and decelerate more gently to provide a smoother ride for your feline passenger.